Style tips for a dapper Dubai World Cup look

 Off-track prizes

-It’s not just the horses, trainers and jockeys looking to take home hefty prizes (this year, competitors stand to win US$30.5 million prize money), the best-dressed racegoers can also take part in the Dubai World Cup Style Stakes.
-Categories include Creative Hat, Creative Outfit, Best Dressed Gent, Best Dressed Lady and Best Dressed Couple.
-There are also runner-up prizes for exceptionally well-dressed gents.
+It’s not just the horses, trainers and jockeys looking to take home hefty prizes (this year, competitors stand to win $30.5 million prize money), the best-dressed racegoers can also take part in the Dubai World Cup Style Stakes, judged by a panel of internationally acclaimed fashion experts.

 Winners get more than glory too: there are handsome prizes at stake, from cash and pamper packages to luxury watches and sports cars.
 All in the name of a good outfit.